macronut/ghostcp/README.md

-  w-csum            #the fake tcp packets will have a wrong checksum w-ack             #the fake tcp packets will have a wrong ACK number tfo               #SYN packet will take a part of data when the server supports TCP Fast Open https             #the domain below will be move to https when using http on port 80
+  w-csum            #the fake tcp packets will have a wrong checksum w-ack             #the fake tcp packets will have a wrong ACK number tfo               #SYN packet will take a part of data when the server supports TCP Fast Open

+  df                #the true tcp packets will not be fragmented https             #the domain below will be move to https when using http on port 80
 ```
 ## How to get the TTL